mahsanr44/Splash-Screen/README.md

-# flutter splash screen Assignment
+# Flutter Splash Screen Assignment

 A new Flutter project.